PramitSaha/PramitSaha.github.io/index.md

 **[Sept.
 2024]** I am serving as a program committee member of AAAI-AISI 2025.

-**[July 2024]** Our paper STAN-LOC: Visual Query-based Video Clip Localization for Fetal Ultrasound Sweep Videos has been accepted.
+**[July 2024]** Our paper STAN-LOC: Visual Query-based Video Clip Localization for Fetal Ultrasound Sweep Videos has been accepted to MICCAI 2024.
 Read it [here](https://papers.miccai.org/miccai-2024/paper/0870_paper.pdf)

 **[Feb.
 2024]** Our work on Missing modality Multimodal Federated Learning is now online.
 Read it [here](https://arxiv.org/pdf/2402.05294)